-- Least restrictive environment (LRE) is the legal term for "inclusion." - This is the environment your child requires to "access the curriculum" and obtain a Free and Appropriate Public Education (FAPE) - There is no standard definition of LRE-it is individually determined for each child. - Inclusion generally means that individuals with disabilities are included in general education settings to the extent possible-there is an ongoing debate about what "meaningful inclusion" entails\
+- Least restrictive environment (LRE) is the legal term for "inclusion." - LRE is the environment your child requires to "access the curriculum" and obtain a Free and Appropriate Public Education (FAPE) - Not "one size fits all"-LRE is individually determined for each child. - LRE could be a public day school or a self-contained classroom if that works best for your child. - When people talk about inclusion it generally means that individuals with disabilities are included in general education settings-there is an ongoing debate about what "meaningful inclusion" entails